Both classification models are linear functions of features

 Joint Distribution VS Conditional Distribution

-Logistic Regression models the conditional distribution: $P(Y|X)$
+Logistic Regression models the conditional distribution: P(Y|X)

 Correlated VS Independent features